sarah-cic-uk/Code-the-Future/session-1/hosting_on_github_pages.md

 ### Hosting your Repository

-Once all your files are correctly setup and is named correctly, we can start hosting our website.
+Once all your files are correctly setup and are named correctly, we can start hosting our website.

 Firstly, go to your repository on GitHub.com and click on the settings section at the top.
 ![repository](../images/session1/settings.png)